Monday, June 23, 2025

 Example: "When the big boss asks what you're doing, be sure to point out how well you're supporting our group's quarterly sales goal.
 She likes that kind of thing."

-Myth #5: Never say anything to the boss when you're angry.
+Never say anything to the boss when you're angry.

 Conventional wisdom: If you're hot under the collar, you're likely to say things you'll later regret.